dadolun95/soisy-magento-2-plugin/README.md

 ![simulation widget on product page](view/frontend/web/images/readme/simulation.png)

-The customer choose the Soisy payment method:
+The customer choose the Pagolight payment method:

 ![Checkout](view/frontend/web/images/readme/checkout.png)

 When the order is placed the user lands on the magento success page.
-In this page the customer will be redirected to soisy website.
+In this page the customer will be redirected to pagolight website.

 ![Success page](view/frontend/web/images/readme/success_page.png)